SetThuHan-Dev/SwiftUnityStats/README.md

 private static extern void _stopTracking();
 ```

-To send the tracked datas from Swift to Unity, already defined GameObject Name and FunctionNames in `iOS-Swift-Plugin/Source/UnityPlugin.swift` at line numbers `196, 201, 206`.
+To send the tracked datas from Swift to Unity, currently defined GameObject Name and FunctionNames in `iOS-Swift-Plugin/Source/UnityPlugin.swift` at line numbers `196, 201, 206` as follow:

-- `PluginHelper` - Current gameObject name in Hierarchy must be
+- `PluginHelper` - Current gameObject name in Hierarchy
 - `OnReceivedRamUsage`, `OnReceivedCpuUsage`, `OnReceivedGpuUsage` - Current defined function names in Swift to call the following Unity C# functions with its parameter name `jsonString`:

 ```csharp